How Acrolinx Interacts with Your Web Application

 - In AEM, open the Adobe Experience Manager Web Console by navigating to Tools > Operations > Web Console.

-- In the Acrolinx Server URL field, enter your Acrolinx URL.
+- In the Acrolinx Platform URL field, enter your Acrolinx URL.

 In the Generic Password field, enter the password that you configured in the core server properties file when setting up Acrolinx for single sign-on.